statful/statful-client-vertx/README.md

 ## License

-Statful Vertx Client is available under the MIT license.
+Statful's Vert.x Client is available under the MIT license.
 See the [LICENSE](https://raw.githubusercontent.com/statful/statful-client-vertx/master/LICENSE) file for more information.